hubmapconsortium/portal-ui/README-deploy-qa.md

 **[CODEX + SPRM](https://portal-prod.stage.hubmapconsortium.org/search?mapped_data_types[0]=CODEX%20%5BCytokit%20%2B%20SPRM%5D&entity_type[0]=Dataset)**

 *   In Vitessce there should be a layer controller, a spatial component, data set metadata, a component to select antigen expression levels, a section to select clusterings, and a heatmap of antigen expression levels.
-*   You should be able to zoom in and out of the image smoothly and interact with each part
+*   You should be able to zoom in and out of the image smoothly and interact with each part.
-*   If there are no cell segmentations, then the configuration should only have a spatial view, a layer controller, and a data set metadata section
+*   If there are no cell segmentations, then the configuration should only have a spatial view, a layer controller, and a data set metadata section.
-*   You should be able to change which tile you are looking at using the top right selector
+*   You should be able to change which tile you are looking at using the top right selector.

 **[sc###-seq [TYPE]](https://portal-prod.stage.hubmapconsortium.org/search?mapped_data_types[0]=scRNA-seq%20%2810x%20Genomics%29%20%5BSalmon%5D&entity_type[0]=Dataset)**

-*   There should be a scatterplot and a left-hand side cell sets pane
+*   There should be a scatterplot and a left-hand side cell sets pane.
 *   Each cell should have as ID a nucleotide sequence.
-The clusters should simply be numbered
+The clusters should simply be numbered.

 Imaging Assay [Image Pyramid]

-*   You should be able to zoom in and out, change channels, and add channels
+*   You should be able to zoom in and out, change channels, and add channels.
-*   For **[seqFish](https://portal-prod.stage.hubmapconsortium.org/search?mapped_data_types[0]=seqFISH%20%5BImage%20Pyramid%5D&entity_type[0]=Dataset)**, you should be able to change the z-level using the selector in the top right
+*   For **[seqFish](https://portal-prod.stage.hubmapconsortium.org/search?mapped_data_types[0]=seqFISH%20%5BImage%20Pyramid%5D&entity_type[0]=Dataset)**, you should be able to change the z-level using the selector in the top right.

 ### Saved Lists